algorand/pyteal/docs/abi.rst

 :any:`abi.AssetFreezeTransaction`     :code:`afrz`           Static           An asset freeze transaction :any:`abi.ApplicationCallTransaction` :code:`appl`           Static           An application call transaction
 ===================================== ====================== ================ =======================================================================================================================================================

+Limitations
+""""""""""""""""""""""""""""""""""""""""""

+Due to the special meaning of Transaction Types, they cannot be used as the return value of a method.
+They can be used as method arguments, but only at the top-level.
+This means that it's not possible to embed a Transaction Type inside a tuple or array.

+Transaction Types should not be directly created, and they cannot be modified by a program.

+Because the AVM has a maximum of 16 transactions in a single group, at most 15 Transaction Types may be used in the arguments of a method.

 Usage
 """"""""""""""""""""""""""""""""""""""""""